 High-Touch Meets High-Tech

-To support their high-touch engagement solution, Anyone Home built a high-tech backbone powered by Salesforce App Cloud.
+To support their high-touch engagement solution, Anyone Home built a high-tech backbone powered by the Salesforce Platform.
 Their ShowPro relationship management app supports leasing and maintenance staff by automating many common tasks and tracking leads throughout the leasing funnel.

 Salesforce provides a unified system of record that centralizes all customer information from their first call through the lifespan of their stay.
 Salesforce Service Cloud allows Anyone Home to provide fast, personalized customer support 24/7.